ECE461/project-f2024/README.md

 All scores are calculated between 0 and 1 (inclusive), a higher score corresponds to a better implementation of the metric within a repository.
 If the module fails to calculate the score, the score is set to -1.
 ### Bus Factor
 * Defined by "the minimum number of team members that have to suddenly disappear from a project before the project stalls due to lack of knowledgeable or competent personnel" (Source: Wikipedia).
-* Equation used: `1 - 0.5 (highest contributor commits / total commits) - 0.5 (highest contributor lines changed) / total lines changed)`
+* `bus_factor = 1 - 0.5 (highest contributor commits / total commits) - 0.5 (highest contributor lines changed) / total lines changed)`
     * if there is only one contributor, bus factor would be 0
     * if there are many contributors, but changes are disproportionately made by a single person, bus factor would approach 0
     * for evenly split contributions, bus factor will approach 1
-* Possibility of repositories that omit commits or line changed data
+* Possibility of repositories that omit commits or line changed data, such as React
 ### Correctness
+* Want to determine if issues are resolved as they are brought up, demonstrating an effort to minimize bugs and hence "increase" the validity of the code
+* `correctness = resolved issues / total issues`
 ### License
+* Require LGPLv2.1 License
+* Utilize regex to parse through README, and LICENSE files as needed
 ### Ramp Up
 * High score indicates low ramp up time required
 * Measured by ratio of documentation to code